yevagorbachev/shell/README.md

 -

 ## Bugs
-- Only one space at most is allowed between commands and functions or the shell will break
+- Only one whitespace at most is allowed between commands and functions ( |, <, >, ; ) or the shell will break
 - Semicolon after command will produce an errno
 - Control-C will exit shell even if there is a function currently running